The Lubaga eye camp:- Providing Eye Health care to the underserved population

-With the leading causes of Visual Impairment in Uganda preventable, Awareness campaigns and early intervention can reduce the burden of Eye Diseases in the country.
+With the leading causes of visual Impairment in Uganda preventable, Awareness campaigns and early intervention can reduce the burden of Eye Diseases in the country.

-The Eye camp provided care to large patient population for various conditions including cataracts, refractive errors, glaucoma, eye infections, oncology conditions like retinoblastoma etc. Screening services for insidious eye conditions in the population like Retinopathy were also provided
+The Eye camp provided care to a large patient population for various conditions including cataracts, refractive errors, glaucoma, eye infections, oncology conditions like retinoblastoma etc. Screening services for insidious eye conditions in the population like Retinopathy were also provided

-The campaign raised awareness and advocacy for increased access to both preventative and therapeutic services in eye care which are currently at a low scale in Uganda.
+The campaign raised awareness and advocacy for increased access to both preventative and therapeutic services in eye health care which are currently at a low scale in Uganda.

-Through UUKHA fostered joint working and partnerships, the Eye Project Uganda seeks to continue advancing Eye Care in Uganda for vulnerable communities
+Through UUKHA fostered joint working and partnerships, the Eye Project Uganda seeks to continue advancing Eye Health Care in Uganda for vulnerable communities